Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 Where is A.I.
 (Acceleration Index) – acceleration index.

-Now we need to evaluate whether the deviation of the number of substitutions in the person's line from is within the random range, or the deviation is significantly higher than expected.
-The probability that 2 amino acid substitutions will appear in the human lineage in 5.5 million years, while the probability of the appearance of substitutions is estimated for the mouse lineage as 1/(90+84.6)=1/174.6.
-We use the binomial distribution B(h + m, Th/(Th+Tm)), where h is the number of substitutions in the human line, m is the number of substitutions in the mouse line: Th=5.5, Tm=174.5.
+Now we need to evaluate whether the deviation of the number of substitutions in a person’s line from is within the limits of chance, or whether the deviation is significantly higher than expected.
+The probability that 2 amino acid substitutions will appear in the human line within 5.5 million years, given that the probability of the occurrence of substitutions is estimated for the mouse line as 1/(90+84.6)=1/174.6.
+In this case, the binomial distribution is used B(h + m, Th/(Th+Tm)), where h is the number of substitutions in the human line, m is the number of substitutions in the mouse line: Th=5.5, Tm=174.5.

-Although chimpanzees are our closest relatives, they were still unknown in most of the world until Charles Darwin wrote about them in 1859 and they became popular.
-It is only recently that a lot of hitherto unknown information has been discovered that allows us to take a fresh look at the misconceptions and exaggerations that are used in abundance in works of fiction.
-However, our similarities and differences are not what many imagine them to be.
-By studying our closest relatives, we can better understand ourselves.
+Although chimpanzees are our closest relatives, they were still unknown in most parts of the world until Charles Darwin wrote about them in 1859 and they became popular.
+Only recently has a lot of hitherto unknown information been discovered, allowing us to take a different look at the misconceptions and exaggerations that are used in abundance in the works fiction.
+However, our similarities and differences are not what many imagine.
+By studying our immediate family, we can better understand ourselves.

 Left - pan troglodytes, right - pan paniscus

-Chimpanzees are often incorrectly referred to as monkeys, but they really only belong to the big family of monkeys, just like us.
-Other prominent representatives of primates are orangutans and gorillas.
-There is only one species of human at present, and that is Homo sapiens.
-In the past, many scientists have tried to prove that there are several kinds of humans, and are often quick to add that they belonged to the "superior" species.
-However, all humans can produce offspring of their own kind, and therefore we are all one species.
-As far as chimpanzees are concerned, there are actually two species: pan troglodytes, which is the common chimpanzee, and pan paniscus, which is the slender chimpanzee or bonobo.
-These two chimpanzee species are completely separate species.
+Chimpanzees are often incorrectly called apes, but they are actually just big family monkeys, just like us.
+Others prominent representatives primates are orangutans and gorillas.
+There is only one species of man at present: homo sapiens.
+In the past, many scientists have tried to prove that there are several species of humans, and often hasten to add that they belonged to the “higher” species.
+However, all humans can produce offspring from their own kind, and therefore we are all one species.
+As for chimpanzees, there are actually two species: pan troglodytes, which are common chimpanzee, and pan paniscus, the slender chimpanzee or bonobo.
+These two species of chimpanzees are completely certain types.
 Humans and chimpanzees as species evolved from a common ancestor, possibly sahelanthropus tchadensis, about five or seven million years ago.
 Only fossils remain of this ancestor.

 2. DNA

-Human chromosomes on the left, chimps on the right
+Human chromosomes on the left, chimpanzees on the right

-It is often said that human and chimpanzee DNA match 99%.
+It is often said that human and chimpanzee DNA are 99% the same.
 Genetic comparison is not an easy task due to the nature of the gene mutation, so a more accurate estimate is somewhere between 85% and 95%.
-While this number may sound impressive, DNA has already been proven to be used by all living things for basic cellular functions.
+And while this number may sound impressive, it has already been proven that DNA is used by all living things for basic cellular functions.
 For example, we have about half the same DNA as a banana, and yet no one emphasizes this fact to show how similar a person can be to a banana!
 Thus, 95% do not say as much as it seems at first glance.
 Chimpanzees have 48 chromosomes, two more than humans.
-It is believed that this is a legacy from a human ancestor, two pairs of chromosomes merge into one pair.
-Interestingly, humans have the least genetic variation among all animals, so inbreeding can cause genetic problems.
-Even two completely unrelated people tend to be genetically more similar than two chimpanzee brothers.
+Believed to be an inheritance from a human ancestor, two pairs of chromosomes merge into one pair.
+Interestingly, humans have the least genetic variation of any animal, so inbreeding can cause genetic problems.
+Even two completely unrelated humans are typically more genetically similar than two chimpanzee brothers.

 3. Brain size

-The brain of a chimpanzee has an average volume of 370 cc.
-On the other hand, humans have an average brain size of around 1350cc. see However, the brain and its size in itself is not an absolute indicator of intelligence.
-Some Nobel Prize winners have had brain volumes below 900 cc. see, and some - more than 2000 cubic meters. see The structure and organization of different parts of the brain is the best way to determine intelligence.
-The human brain has a large surface area, so it has many more convolutions than the chimpanzee brain, which means that the human brain has more connections between parts of the brain.
-And also a relatively large frontal lobe allows us to have much more developed abstract and logical thinking.
+The average chimpanzee brain has a volume of 370 cc.
+On the other hand, humans have an average brain size of about 1350 cc. see However, the brain and its size are not in themselves absolute indicator intelligence.
+Some laureates Nobel Prize had a brain volume below 900 cc. cm, and some - more than 2000 cubic meters. see The structure and organization of the various parts of the brain is the best way to determine intelligence.
+The human brain has a larger surface area, so it has many more convolutions than the chimpanzee brain, which means the human brain has more connections between parts of the brain.
+And also the relatively large frontal lobe allows us to have much more developed abstract and logical thinking.

 4. Social communication skills

-Chimpanzees spend a lot of time socializing.
-Much of their communication is in caring for each other.
-Juvenile and young chimpanzees often play, run after each other, and tickle each other.
-Adult chimpanzees often play with their offspring as well.
-Attention displays include hugging and kissing, and this occurs between chimpanzees of any age and gender.
-Bonobos are particularly outspoken, and almost every courtesy has a sexual connotation, regardless of gender.
-Chimpanzees strengthen friendships and spend a lot of time together grooming each other.
+Chimpanzees spend a lot of time communicating.
+Most of Their communication consists of caring for each other.
+Juvenile and young chimpanzees often play, chase each other, and tickle each other.
+Adult chimpanzees also often play with their offspring.
+Shows of affection include hugging and kissing and occur between chimpanzees of all ages and genders.
+Bonobos are especially outspoken, and almost every display of attention has a sexual connotation, regardless of gender.
+Chimpanzees form friendships and spend a lot of time together grooming each other.
 Humans also spend about the same amount of time communicating, but we do it more verbally than physically.
-However, much of the vast amount of meaningless chatter is just a more complex version of chimpanzee behavior - and it serves slightly different purposes than strengthening our bonds.
-People also show a closer relationship through physical contact - friendly pats on the back or hugs.
-The size of the primate social group accurately reflects the size of their brains.
+However, much of the vast amount of meaningless chatter is simply a more complex version of chimpanzee behavior - and it serves a slightly different purpose than strengthening our bonds.
+People also demonstrate closer relationships through physical contact - friendly pats on the back or hugs.
+Dimensions social group primates are accurately reflected in the size of their brains.
 Chimpanzees have about 50 close friends and acquaintances, while humans have between 150 and 200.

 5. Language and facial expressions

-Chimpanzees have complex systems of greetings and messages that depend on the social status of the communicating chimpanzees.
-They communicate verbally using a variety of calls, grunts, and other vocalizations.
+Chimpanzees have complex systems greetings and messages that depend on social statuses communicating chimpanzees.
+They communicate verbally using a variety of calls, grunts and other vocalizations.
 Most of their communication, however, is done through gestures and facial expressions.
-Many expressions from their facial expressions - surprise, smiles, imploring facial expressions and facial expressions of consolation - are the same as in humans.
-However, people smile showing their teeth, which for chimpanzees and many other animals is a sign of aggression or danger.
-Most human communication is done through vocalizations.
-Humans clearly have more complex vocal cords, which allows them to produce a wide range of sounds, but also prevents them from drinking and breathing at the same time, as chimpanzees do.
-In addition, humans have very muscular tongues and lips, allowing them to perform precise manipulations of their voices.
-This is why humans have pointed chins while chimpanzees have sloping chins - humans have most of the labial muscles in the lower jaw at the chin, but chimpanzees don't have many of these muscles and therefore don't need a prominent chin.
+Many of their facial expressions - surprise, smiles, pleading facial expressions and consoling facial expressions - are the same as those of humans.
+However, humans smile by showing their teeth, which for chimpanzees and many other animals is a sign of aggression or danger.
+Most human communication is carried out through vocalizations.
+Humans clearly have more complex vocal cords, which allows them to produce a greater range of sounds, but also makes it difficult for them to drink and breathe at the same time, as chimpanzees do.
+In addition, humans have very muscular tongues and lips, which allows them to perform precise manipulations of their voices.
+This is why humans have a pointed chin, while chimpanzees have a sloping chin - humans have most of the labial muscles on lower jaw in the chin area, but chimpanzees do not have many of these muscles and therefore do not need a prominent chin.

-Chimpanzees and humans are omnivores (eat plants and meat).
+Chimpanzees and humans are omnivores (eating plants and meat).
 Humans are more carnivorous than chimpanzees and have smaller intestines for digesting meat.
-Chimpanzees sometimes hunt and kill other mammals, often other monkeys, but otherwise chimpanzees make do with fruit and sometimes insects.
-People are much more dependent on meat - people can only get vitamin B12 naturally from animal products.
-Based on our digestive systems and the lifestyles of the surviving tribes, it is believed that humans evolved by eating meat at least once every few days.
-Humans also tend to eat on a schedule rather than eating continuously throughout the day, which is a characteristic of other carnivores.
-This may be because meat could only be available after a successful hunt, and was therefore eaten in large quantities but infrequently.
-Chimpanzees will eat fruit throughout the day, while most humans will eat no more than three meals a day.
+Chimpanzees sometimes hunt and kill other mammals, often other monkeys, but otherwise chimpanzees are content with fruit and sometimes insects.
+People are much more dependent on meat - people can get vitamin B12 naturally only from animal products.
+Based on our digestive system and the lifestyle of surviving tribes, it is believed that humans evolved to eat meat at least once every few days.
+People also tend to eat on a schedule rather than eating continuously throughout the day, which is characteristic feature other carnivores.
+This may be due to the fact that the meat could only be available after a successful hunt and was therefore eaten in large quantities, But not often.
+Chimpanzees will eat fruit throughout the day, while most humans will eat no more than three times a day.

 7. Sex

 Bonobos are known for their sexual appetite.
 The common chimpanzee may become angry or aggressive, but bonobos relieve tension through sexual pleasure.
 They also greet each other and show their affection for each other through sexual arousal.
-The common chimpanzee does not use sex for recreation, and mating takes only ten or fifteen seconds, often during meals or during other activities.
-Friendship and emotional attachments have nothing to do with who the common chimpanzee associates with, and females in estrus usually mate with several males, who sometimes wait patiently for their turn one after another.
-Humans experience sexual pleasure like bonobos, but sex takes much longer and more effort to reproduce, resulting in long-term partnerships.
-Unlike humans, chimpanzees have no concept of sexual jealousy or rivalry, as they do not have long-term partners.
+The common chimpanzee does not use sex recreationally, and mating takes only ten or fifteen seconds, often while eating or during other activities.
+Friendships and emotional attachments have no bearing on who the common chimpanzee associates with, and females in heat usually mate with several males, who sometimes wait patiently for each other's turn.
+Humans experience sexual pleasure like bonobos, but reproductive sex takes much longer and requires more effort, resulting in long-term partnerships.
+Unlike humans, chimpanzees have no concept of sexual jealousy or competition, as they do not have long-term partners.

-Both humans and chimps are bipedal and can walk on two legs.
-Chimpanzees often do this to see further, but prefer to move around on all fours.
-Humans have been walking upright since childhood and have developed a cup-shaped pelvis to support their internal organs.
-Chimpanzees walk by leaning forward during movement so that the pelvis does not support their organs, and they have wider hips.
-This makes childbirth much easier for a chimpanzee than for a human, whose cup-shaped pelvis is in the path of the large birth canal.
-Humans have straight legs with their toes forward for easy walking, while chimpanzees have a protruding big toe and their feet are more like hands.
-They use their legs for climbing and crawling sideways, diagonally, or for rotational movements.
+Both humans and chimpanzees are bipedal creatures and can walk on two legs.
+Chimpanzees often do this to see further, but prefer to walk on all fours.
+Humans have been walking upright since childhood and have developed a cup-shaped pelvis to support them internal organs.
+Chimpanzees walk by leaning forward as they move, so that their pelvis does not support their organs, and they have wider hips.
+This makes childbirth much easier for chimpanzees than for humans, whose cup-shaped pelvis is in the path of the large birth canal.
+Humans have straight legs with their toes pointed forward for ease of walking, while chimpanzees have protruding thumb on the leg and their legs look more like arms.
+They use their legs to climb and crawl sideways, diagonally, or in rotational movements.

 9. Eyes

-In humans, the iris of the eye is white, while the iris of a chimpanzee's eye is typically dark brown.
-This makes it easier to see where a person is looking, and there are several theories as to why this is.
-It can be an adaptation to a more complex social situation, when it is advantageous to see who others are looking at and what they think while doing so.
+In humans, the iris of the eye is white, while the iris of the chimpanzee eye is typically dark brown.
+This makes it easier to see where a person is looking, and there are several theories as to why this is so.
+This may be an adaptation to a more complex social situation where it is advantageous to see who others are looking at and what they think.
 This can help when hunting in complete silence, where eye direction is very important for communication.
-Or it could just be a genetic mutation with no purpose - some chimpanzees also have white irises.
-Both humans and chimpanzees can see in color, which helps them choose ripe fruits and plants for food, have binocular vision, their eyes look in the same direction.
-This helps to see in depth and is more important during hunting than the eyes on the sides of the head, like rabbits, which helps them avoid getting caught.
+Or it could simply be a genetic mutation with no purpose - some chimpanzees also have white irises.
+Both humans and chimpanzees can see in color, which helps them choose ripe fruits and plants for food, and have binocular vision, their eyes look in the same direction.
+This helps them see in depth and is more important during hunting than having eyes on different sides of the head like rabbits, which helps them avoid being caught.

 10. Tools

-For many years it was believed that among animals, only humans use tools.
-Observations of chimpanzees conducted in 1960 showed the use of pointed branches to catch termites, but much has changed since then.
-Both humans and chimpanzees are able to change the environment by creating tools to solve everyday problems.
-Chimpanzees make spears, use rocks as hammers and anvils, and crush leaves to use as a makeshift sponge.
-It is believed that as a result of walking upright, our forelimbs are much more free to use tools, and we have elevated the use of tools to an art.
-We live in a constant environment with the products of our abilities, and much of what people think makes us "successful" is rooted in our tool making.
+For many years, it was believed that among animals only humans use tools.
+Observations of chimpanzees dating back to 1960 showed the use of pointed branches to catch termites, but much has changed since then.
+Both humans and chimpanzees are capable of change environment creating tools to solve everyday problems.
+Chimpanzees make spears, use rocks as hammers and anvils, and crush leaves to use as temporary sponges.
+It is believed that as a result of walking upright, our forelimbs are much more free to use tools, and we have elevated tool use to an art.
+We live constantly surrounded by the products of our abilities, and much of what people think makes us “successful” has its roots in our instrumental production.

 Children raised by animals